 DAY 12: SNORKELLING WITH TURTLES AND CETACEANS ECO EXPERIENCE - KAYAKING ON THE CLIFFS OF THE GIANTS

-In the morning our activity would be Snorkeling with turtles.
-We left from the Puerto de La Galletas, in a boat that took us along the southern coast of Tenerife.
+In the morning our activity would be snorkelling with turtles.
+We left from Puerto de La Galletas, in a boat that took us along the south coast of Tenerife.
 The boat trip included an interpretation related to the marine and terrestrial ecosystems of the coast of this area of the island and we were accompanied at all times by an expert instructor who gave us all the instructions related to the activity.

-We did snorkeling for an hour, surrounded by sandy beaches, reefs and an attractive aquatic lunar landscape.
-Sweet tabaibas, pineapples and sea lettuces, kestrels, thyme warblers, catalufas and moray eels are some of the many species that you will have the chance to see.
+We snorkelled for an hour, surrounded by sandy beaches, reefs and an attractive aquatic moonscape.
+Sweet tabaibas, pineapples and sea lettuce, kestrels, thyme warblers, catalufas and moray eels are some of the many species you will have the opportunity to see.

 Later in the afternoon a kayaking experience awaited us at the Los Gigantes Cliffs.

-The activity began at the Los Gigantes Marina.
+The activity started in the Marina de Los Gigantes.
 This is undoubtedly one of the most fun activities on the south coast of Tenerife.
-Bordering the imposing natural vertical walls of the south of the island, we were discovering the secrets that this incredible place offers, always accompanied by expert monitors, who not only guided us, but also showed us their favorite corners during the tour.
+Skirting the imposing natural vertical walls of the south of the island, we discovered the secrets that this incredible place has to offer, always accompanied by expert monitors, who not only guided us, but also showed us their favourite spots along the way.

-The activity lasted about an hour and a half, where we paddled in a calm sea and enjoyed the seabed while snorkeling.
+The activity lasted about an hour and a half, where we paddled in a calm sea and enjoyed the seabed while diving.

 DAY 13: FLIGHT TO GRAN CANARIAS - VISIT TO LAS PALMAS DE GRAN CANARIAS.

-To leave for Gran Canaria this time we took a flight, whose airport is located near Telde, in the Bay of Gando, 19 km from the center of the city of Las Palmas.
-Once we landed, we picked up the rental car and headed to the city of Las Palmas, since our accommodation was in the center of the city.
+To leave for Gran Canaria this time we took a flight, whose airport is located near Telde, in the Bay of Gando, 19 km from the city centre of Las Palmas.
+Once we landed, we picked up the rental car and headed for the city of Las Palmas, as our accommodation was in the city centre.

-Once the luggage was left at the hotel, as in the previous destinations, we set out to get to know the city.
-In it we saw the Hermitage of San Antonio Abad, the Plaza Santa Ana, where the Town Hall, the Bishopric, the Regental House and the Cathedral of Santa Ana are located, which are just some of the traces of history that have remained for centuries. .
+Once we had left our luggage at the hotel, as in previous destinations, we set out to explore the city.
+Here we saw the Ermita de San Antonio Abad, the Plaza Santa Ana, where the Town Hall, the Bishopric, the Casa Regental and the Cathedral of Santa Ana are located, which are just some of the traces of history that have remained for centuries . . .

-We also visited the Casa de Colón, where we learned about the most interesting aspects of Christopher Columbus's trip to America, and his stay in the city.
-As for the Canarian Museum, we can say that it is the ideal place to go if you want to know all the peculiarities of the island, since collections of archaeological and ethnographic materials and artistic creations are preserved, studied and exhibited, along with a specialized Library and Archive on Canarian aboriginal issues.
+We also visited the Casa de Colón, where we learned about the most interesting aspects of Christopher Columbus' voyage to America and his stay in the city.
+As for the Museo Canario, we can say that it is the ideal place to go if you want to get to know all the peculiarities of the island, as it conserves, studies and exhibits collections of archaeological and ethnographic materials and artistic creations, together with a library and archive on Canarian aboriginal themes.

-Later we enter the Pérez Galdós Theater, one of the emblematic buildings of the city.
-We also walk through the Plaza de Hurtado de Mendoza and the Plaza de Cairasco, one of the meeting places in the Triana neighborhood, where two outstanding buildings are located: the Hotel Madrid and the Literary Cabinet, neoclassical in style and modernist decoration. .
+We then enter the Pérez Galdós Theatre, one of the city's emblematic buildings.
+We also stroll through the Plaza de Hurtado de Mendoza and the Plaza de Cairasco, one of the meeting points of the Triana neighbourhood, where two outstanding buildings are located: the Hotel Madrid and the Gabinete Literario, in neoclassical style and modernist decoration. .

 DAY 14: MASPALOMAS DUNES.

-The activity took place in Las Dunas de Maspalomas, a natural space located in the municipality of San Bartolomé de Tirajana, in the south of the island of Gran Canaria.
+The activity took place in Las Dunas de Maspalomas, a natural area located in the municipality of San Bartolomé de Tirajana, in the south of the island of Gran Canaria.

-We parked the car near the Hotel Riu Palace Maspalomas, and decided to start our journey.
-From there we take a path whose branch number 3 crosses the different types of dunes of the reserve and reaches the extensive and sunny beach of Maspalomas, where you can observe the abundant wildlife of La Charca and enjoy the refreshing shade of the Palmeral.
+We parked the car near the Hotel Riu Palace Maspalomas and decided to set off on our journey.
+From there we take a path whose branch number 3 crosses the different types of dunes of the reserve and arrives at the extensive and sunny beach of Maspalomas, where we can observe the abundant fauna of La Charca and enjoy the refreshing shade of the Palm Grove.

-And from here we went for a pleasant walk until we reached Playa del Inglés, one of the most famous tourist beaches on the island, where we spent the whole afternoon.
+From here we went for a pleasant walk to Playa del Inglés, one of the most famous tourist beaches on the island, where we spent the whole afternoon.

-DAY 15: VIEWPOINT OF THE PICO DE LOS POZOS DE LAS NIEVES- ROQUE BENTAYGA.
+DAY 15: VIEWPOINT OF THE PEAK OF LOS POZOS DE LAS NIEVES- ROQUE BENTAYGA.

-For this route we have taken the Cruz de Tejeda as a reference point, where the only National Parador of Gran Canaria is located, being able to access the Mirador del Pico de Las Nieves.
+For this route we have taken as a reference point the Cruz de Tejeda, where the only Parador Nacional of Gran Canaria is located, and we can access the Mirador del Pico de Las Nieves.

 You can park your vehicle in the limited parking spaces available.

-Our second place was Roque Bentayga, where we enjoyed spectacular views of the Sacred Mountains of Gran Canaria, declared a World Heritage Site by UNESCO.
-At the foot of Roque Bentayga, next to the car park, we visit the Interpretation Center.
+Our second place was Roque Bentayga, where we enjoyed spectacular views of the Sierra Sagrada de Gran Canaria, declared a World Heritage Site by UNESCO.
+At the foot of Roque Bentayga, next to the car park, we visited the Interpretation Centre.

 DAY 16: DEDO DE DIOS BEACH - BALCONY VIEWPOINT.

-This day we wanted to relax, and what better way to do it than on the beach Dedos de Dios.
+This day we wanted to relax, and what better way to do it than at the Dedos de Dios beach.

-The Finger of God of Gran Canaria is located in front of the Agaete pier in the oldest geological area of the island.
-His original name is Roque Partido, but the writer Domingo Doreste ‘Fray Lesco‘, renamed him as the Finger of God because of its appearance of an index finger pointing to the sky.
+The Dedo de Dios of Gran Canaria is located in front of the Agaete quay in the oldest geological area of the island.
+Its original name is Partido de Roque, but the writer Domingo Doreste 'Fray Lesco', renamed it Dedo de Dios (God's Finger) because of its appearance of an index finger pointing to the sky.

 After a relaxing afternoon on the beach, we wanted to visit the Mirador del Balcón, to appreciate the sunset.
 This offers spectacular views of the cliffs of Gran Canaria.